 requestType: USB_DIR_IN | USB_TYPE_VENDOR request: 51 value: 0 index: 0 data: protocol version number (16 bits little endian sent from the device to the accessory)

-- If the device returns a proper protocol version, send identifying string information to the
+- If the device returns a supported protocol version, send a control request

-These requests are control requests on endpoint 0 (for each string ID) with the following
+request is on endpoint 0 (for each string ID) with the following

 requestType: USB_DIR_OUT | USB_TYPE_VENDOR request: 52 value: 0 index: string ID data zero terminated UTF8 string sent from accessory to device